Sponsored by the Office of the Provost & Deluxe Corporation

 A review committee will evaluate entries.
 Representation on the committee will include representatives from both the Atlanta campus and Perimeter College campuses.

 Awards will include a $1,000 prize for each individual honoree and $2,000 for each department/unit.
 Prizes for academic units/departments must be used to support programs that are related to justice, equity, diversity, and inclusion.
 All honorees, including students, will be recognized at the annual Celebrating Faculty Excellence celebration during the fall semester.

-Nominations will be accepted through August 1, 2022; priority consideration is given to early submissions.
+Nominations for Academic Year 2022-23 will be accepted through December 6, 2022; priority consideration is given to early submissions.

 Please note that this is a dynamic form.
 Entry boxes that correspond to the award category will appear as you go down the screen, so it's important that you go step by step.